dbojado/Keto-Diet-Project/README.md

 - For this project I will be exploring a "Nutritional Facts" database and using machine learning clustering methodologies to predict if a food is "Keto Friendly".

 ## Goals
-- Predict if a food is "Keto Friendly" based solely on it's macro ratios from the given nutritional facts database.
+- Predict if a food is "Keto Friendly" based solely on it's macro ratios (in grams) from the given nutritional facts database.
 - Use a clustering model to answer the question above and find out if certain groupings exist in the data.